List of Robotech characters: Lunk

 Jim Austin, also known as Lunk, is a biomaintenance engineer that returned from the expeditionary forces to fight off the Robotech Masters.
 While supporting a ground unit, he arrives in time to see his best friend being hotly pursued by Invid.
 Jim loses his nerve and flees the scene leaving his friend to certain death.
 Jim is ashamed of his desertion and hides his past and assumes the nickname of Lunk.
 When a local gang of bikers find out about his past, they begin terrorizing him and his friends.
 While chasing Lunk and a friend one day they cause him to crash, Lunk escapes but his friend is not so lucky.
 While Lunk is about to run away again, Scott and Rook are ready and willing to go after the gang and rescue his friend.
 This reawakens Lunk's sense of duty, and he leads Scott to an old Alpha fighter he had been maintaining.
 Lunk later attempts to complete his best friend's last request of returning a book to his father.
 When they reach the village where his friend's father lived, they find that the locals killed him when he tried to teach them that they could not fight the invid.
 As the series progresses Lunk slowly regains his self-esteem while he helps the group out and maintains their fighting mecha in optimal combat condition.
 Lunk's counterpart in Genesis Climber Mospeada was named Jim Warston.

+Annie LaBelle

+Annie LaBelle, (voiced by Mary Cobb) who goes by the nickname "Mint", is a petite teenage girl from Panama.
+She is described as a "free-spirited, talkative orphan looking to live life to its fullest" and "obsessed with finding herself a boyfriend".
+Her counterpart in Mospaeda is named Mint la Blue.